 - A selection of orange ‘carrot coloured’ sweets.
-We used special edition orange m&ms (we had to remove the white ones), orange skittles and orange rainbow chips.
+We used orange m&ms (we had to remove the white ones), orange skittles and orange rainbow chips.
 You could also use orange bo peeps (tiny boiled lollies) or orange sprinkles.

 - Green ribbon/s – we used a combination of 2mm dark green satin ribbon and 5mm green organza ribbon but you could really use whatever takes your fancy.

 - 1 A4 sheet of light card – any colour (this is just to make a funnel and doesn’t appear in your finished carrots).

 - Create a cone shape out of your sheet of light card and secure with a piece of tape.
 Then snip off the end to make a hole big enough to allow the largest of your lollies to trickle through easily.